cortadocodes/personal-development/docs/_proposed_projects.md

 | Scrape engineering job listings | [scrape-job-listings](/projects/scrape_job_listings) | Not started |

 Other projects:
-* Parse a raw inventory file into a useful format and set reminders to refresh it when needed
+* Create an inventory system keeping track of when products need to be rotated and notifying the owner when this is the case
-* Scrape interest rates of various financial products over time and plot them
+* Scrape interest rates of various financial products over time and plot them on a live dashboard
+* Traverse the network of dependencies in a python package and produce a graph illustrating their linking structure (e.g. for visual inspection for circular imports)